This post was originally published on July 8, 2015.

 - Use a clothes rack to hang jerseys and pinnies.

 Important storage closet reminder for sports equipment: Odors can become a problem fast.
-Keep an air freshener or baking soda at the bottom of the closet to absorb unwanted smells.
+Keep an air freshener or backing soda at the bottom of the closet to absorb unwanted smells.

 4. Up, Up and Away (On the Ceiling)